oat-sa/taohub-articles/forge/Wiki/enable-qti-test-runner-features.md

 x-tao-option-endTestWarning
 ---------------------------

-displays a warning before the user finishes the test\
-requires Sprint 36 / taoQtiTest <br/>
+displays a warning before the user finishes the test requires Sprint 36 / taoQtiTest >= 5.20.0
->= 5.20.0

 x-tao-option-nextSectionWarning
 -------------------------------